Rover Ants

 Habits:

-• Rover ants tend to prefer building nests that are out of view, and only travel out when they need food or water.
+• Rover ants prefer building nests that are out of view, and only travel out when they need food or water.

 • Reproductive-age rover ants are often mistaken for termites, since they’re about the same size.